EstherrCheng/ds7400_final_project/README.md

 # PubMed Knowledge Graph Extraction System

-A comprehensive system for extracting disease-related knowledge from PubMed abstracts and building a Neo4j knowledge graph for Graph-RAG applications.
+A system for extracting disease-related knowledge from PubMed abstracts and building a knowledge graph for Graph-RAG applications.

 ## Overview